Tank000/android-iconkit/README.md

 An Android library that help you to build app with vector icon(font icon).

-**With ```iconkit```you`ll never need to copy different dpi images (ldpi, mdpi, hdpi, xhdpi, xxhdpi..) for each icon you want to use in your app. you can also change their color or size easily.The code use Font-Awesome for showing.You can create other icon fonts by [icomoon](https://icomoon.io)**
+**With ```android-iconkit```you`ll never need to copy different dpi images (ldpi, mdpi, hdpi, xhdpi, xxhdpi..) for each icon you want to use in your app. you can also change their color or size easily.The code use Font-Awesome for showing.You can create other icon fonts by [icomoon](https://icomoon.io)**

 **Icon font (like fontawesome.ttf) 400+ icons only ```112KB``` with all kind of color and size。[All Font-Awesom available icons](http://fortawesome.github.io/Font-Awesome/icons)**